Semicolonstartingtexts/conversationhubstandards/standards.md

 Sets System Commands

-Build a set with/from… called/named/as… with some number of intentioned phrases described between the with/from and called/named/as parts of the phrase saves the phrases as a set with a name for the user when the phrase is given starting a system command
+Build a set with/from… called/named/as… with some number of intentions described between the with/from and called/named/as parts of the phrase saves the phrases as a set with a name for the user when the phrase is given starting a system command

 Build an empty set called/named/as… with a name for the set following, when given starting a system command creates an empty set

-Save… as a set called/named/as… with some number of intentioned phrases described between the save and as a set parts of the phrase saves the phrases or if none are, all the user has stacked as a set with a name by the user when the phrase is given starting a system command
+Save… as a set called/named/as… with some number of intentions described between the save and as a set parts of the phrase saves the phrases or if none are, all the user has stacked as a set with a name by the user when the phrase is given starting a system command

 Add/save the phrase/phrases… to the set named/called… saves all the phrases described which come between the phrase/phrases part of the phrase, or if none are, the most referenced or heard/noticed phrase, to the set named/called part of the phrase to the set which is described after the named/called part of the phrase when the phrase is given starting a system command